History of Sarawak

-The History of Sarawak can be traced as far as 40,000 years ago to the paleolithic period where the earliest evidence of human settlement is found in the Niah caves.
+The history of Sarawak, now a state of Malaysia on the island of Borneo, can be traced as far as 40,000 years ago to the Paleolithic period where the earliest evidence of human settlement is found in the Niah caves.
 A series of Chinese ceramics dated from the 8th to 13th century AD was uncovered at the archeological site of Santubong.
 The coastal regions of Sarawak came under the influence of the Bruneian Empire in the 16th century.
 In 1839, James Brooke, a British explorer, first arrived in Sarawak.
 Sarawak was later governed by the Brooke family between 1841 and 1946.
 During World War II, it was occupied by the Japanese for three years.
 After the war, the last White Rajah, Charles Vyner Brooke, ceded Sarawak to Britain, and in 1946 it became a British Crown Colony.
 On 22 July 1963, Sarawak was granted self-government by the British.
 Following this, it became one of the founding members of the Federation of Malaysia, established on 16 September 1963.
 However, the federation was opposed by Indonesia, and this led to the three-year Indonesia–Malaysia confrontation.
 From 1960 to 1990, Sarawak experienced a communist insurgency.